BYUCS260/ajaxtutorial/README.md

 # ajaxtutorial
-This tutorial shows you how to access a simple REST service with ajax
+This tutorial shows you how to access a simple REST service with the JavaScript `fetch` command.
 - Set up your basic page without any actions.
 Notice that we have put identifiers for each element.
 ```html
 <html>